rschristopher/ischristtrue.com/src/ancient-views/index.md

 An easy way to understand *serpent* iconography is as primordial chaos, and when in an ouroboros position it is explicitly Luciferian, or at least trying to be.
 Contrast this with the *broken ouroboros* imagery where there's a higher ordering principle touching heaven, typically a staff (such as the staff of Moses in Exodus, or the staff of Hermes Trismigestus) but also the cross where Christ is as the serpent, explicitly breaking the ouroboros in the cross and putting the serpent in its place under a divine ordering principle.

-This points to the original Luciferian serpent imagery (ouroboros or otherwise), "that old serpent" himself, Satan.
+And finally there's the original Luciferian serpent imagery (ouroboros or otherwise), "that old serpent" himself, Satan.

 ???+ example "Satan"
     <center>![satan](/images/satan.jpg)</center>